Pros and Cons of Moving to France

 Pro: Slower pace of life.

-It’s true the French enjoy 1 to 2 hour lunches every day, as well as ample coffee breaks.
-Most stores close during lunch, around 6 or 7 for the evening and all day on Sunday.
+The French enjoy 1 to 2 hour lunches every day, as well as ample coffee breaks.
+Most stores close during lunch, between 6pm and 7pm for the evening and all day on Sunday.
 While this can be frustrating for many expats used to living a fast-paced life, it doesn’t take long to adjust to a slower rhythm of living.
-There is a higher importance placed on family, and soon you’ll enjoy spending Sundays with loved ones or eating lunch together at home every day.
+Great importance is placed on family, and soon you’ll enjoy spending Sundays with loved ones or eating lunch together at home.

-Relocating to France includes various responsibilities, like opening a bank account, changing a driver’s license or dealing with visa paperwork.
+Relocating to France involves various responsibilities, like opening a bank account, changing a driver’s license or dealing with visa paperwork.

-These and several other tasks involve many requirements, different forms and lots of frustration.
-There will often be long lines at government offices and you will have no other choice but to wait and hope you’ll be seen.
+These and several other tasks have many requirements, forms and lots of frustration.
+There will often be long lines at government offices and expats will have no choice but to wait and hope to be seen.

-The frustration of dealing with French bureaucracy is almost as well-known and stereotyped as the nation’s copious vacation days.
-Unfortunately, this is an inevitable part of life in France.
+The frustration of dealing with French bureaucracy is infamous and, unfortunately, an inevitable part of life in France.

-France is well known for being a nation with one of the highest number of paid vacation days.
-Every six or seven weeks schools have a holiday for one week, which allows families to more easily enjoy vacation together.
-Although, it means that most of the country takes their vacation the same two to three weeks in mid-July, and thus planning ahead is a necessity.
+France is known for being a country with one of the highest number of paid vacation days.
+Schools enjoy a week-long holiday every six or seven weeks, which allows families to enjoy vacation together.
+Expats should keep in mind that most of the country takes their vacation during the same period in mid-July, and, thus, planning ahead is a necessity.

-Most cities offer a comprehensive bus system, metro or tram with very reasonable prices.
-Not to mention, France also has lots of regional airports and train stations to help you move about within Europe.
+Most cities offer a comprehensive bus, metro or tram system with very reasonable prices.
+France also has a number of regional airports and train stations to help expats travel within Europe.

 Expats relocating to rural France should note that they will likely need a car.
-In the countryside there might be a bus that goes to a neighbouring city one or two times a day, but for the most part, a vehicle will be required to do even the simplest of tasks.
+A bus may go to a neighbouring city once or twice a day, but, for the most part, a vehicle will be required for even the simplest of tasks.

-Furthermore, since France is a large wine producing country, wine is a very integral part of French life.
-Both lunch and dinner can include a glass of wine or bottled shared among friends.
-Local wineries and grocery stores offer a variety of good wines at a range for prices.
+Furthermore, since France is a large wine-producing country, it is an integral part of French life.
+Both lunch and dinner normally include a glass of wine or a bottle shared among friends.
+Local wineries and grocery stores offer a variety of excellent wines at a range of prices.

 Cost of living in France

-Many staples in France such as fuel, food and clothes are very expensive.
-The value added tax applied to most goods and services, and is quite high at 19.6 percent.
+Many staples in France, such as fuel, food and clothes, are very expensive.
+Value added tax is applied to most goods and services, which is quite high at 19.6 percent.
 This tax adds considerable cost to a large purchase, like a car.
-Rent and home prices, depending on the area of France in which you are living, can also be quite high (Paris and the south of France are notorious for their high rents).
+Rent and home prices can also be quite high, depending on the area (Paris and the south of France are notorious for high rent).

-While there are lots of options for getting around France, they are not all cheap.
+While there are many options for getting around France, they are not all cheap.
 The TGV, or high-speed train, going in and out of Paris is quite pricey.
-Toll roads throughout France are also expensive, with some roads and bridges costing more than 30 Euros for a single trip.
+Toll roads throughout France are also expensive, with some roads and bridges costing more than 30 EUR for a single trip.

 Kids in France

-Schools in France start between 8h30am and 9am, ends between 4h30pm and 5pm and offer 90-minute to 2-hour lunches.
-The school week is a four-day week with no school on Wednesday or Saturday.
+Schools in France start between 8:30am and 9am, and end between 4:30pm and 5pm and offer 90-minute to 2-hour lunches.
+The school week is a four-day week, with no school on Wednesday or Saturday.
 While no-school-Wednesdays might seem like an inconvenience for working parents, most recreational centres offer activities for children on this day.

 There are many options for caring for young children in France; however, they can be pricey and competitive.
-The most common form of care is a nursery.
-They offer full-time and part time care; however, there are long waiting lists for nurseries all across France.
-Most people advise to put your name on a list the day you learn you are pregnant.
-Alternatively, expats may want to consider an “Assistant Maternelle”, a state licensed caregiver that accepts up to four children in her home; prices for these service providers tend to be even more expensive, and can change at any given time.
+The most common form of care is a nursery, which usually offers full-time and part time care.
+However, nurseries across throughout France normally have considerably waiting lists and most people suggest registering soon after falling pregnant.
+Alternatively, expats may want to consider an “Assistant Maternelle”, a state licensed caregiver that accepts up to four children in her home.
+Prices for these service providers tend to be even more expensive and can change at any time.